Tax credits: working out income

-Your employer will give you a P11D or P9D form which will tell you the taxable value of any benefits you received.
+Your employer will give you a P11D form which will tell you the taxable value of any benefits you received.

 Add up any of the following that apply to you, to work out what to include in your gross pay.

 |Add up these amounts||Where to find the amount on your P11D|